cosmos/cosmos/GOVERNANCE_DOC.md

                 // sender is the validator whose PubKey is txVote.ValidatorPubKey

                 retrieve initialVotingPower from InitVotingPowerList using txVote.ValidatorPubKey

-                if retrieve fails then
-                  throw

-                else
                 if exists(MinusesList[txVote.ValidatorPubKey]) then
                   // a minus exists for this validator's PubKey, decrease vote of validator by minus

                   proposal.Votes['txVote.Option'] += (initialVotingPower - MinusesList[txVote.ValidatorPubKey])

                 else
                   // a minus does not exist for this validator's PubKey, validator votes with full voting power

                   proposal.Votes['txVote.Option'] += initialVotingPower

               add sender to votersList under txVote.ValidatorPubKey
 ```